Paltan: Naya Paltan

 The most respected person of the blind lane was Professor Dr. Abdul Halim.
 Originally the lane was six feet wide.
 One fine morning in the year of 1953/54 Dr. Halim sat together with the local land lords and took a resolution to widen the lane from 6 feet to 18 feet.
 In the next day he grounded all his five giant trees along his property line and released 6 feet of his side.
 Then all other land lords followed him.
 That is how the lane of Naya Paltan came into existence.
 At that time 18 feet wide lane was simply a dream.

-Notable of the old residents after the partition of India at that period were: